Tino-FRC-2473/FRC2020-Vision/ArchitectureSpec.md

 "Contour" is output of [cv2.findContours](https://docs.opencv.org/2.4/modules/imgproc/doc/structural_analysis_and_shape_descriptors.html#findcontours)
 - For goal, return list with one contour (U shape)
 - For loading, return list with two contours (inside and outside)
 - For balls, return list with zero or more contours

 # Situational Awareness:
 Utilizes contours from detection team to gain actionable data for the robot
 ## Responsibilities
 - Position of camera relative to targets (3D position)
 - Angle (3D)
 ## Class Structure
+1 PoseDetector class
-Constructor takes in a *Detector object
+Constructor takes in a \*Detector object

 ## API
 ### get_values()